uutzinger/nano_playground/README.md

 ## purge.sh

 This script removes unity-lens and unity-scope components.
 It also removes libre office.
+With SSD it is not necessary to purge the system.
 This script is based on jetson_easy.

 ## buildKernelAndModule.sh